Proxy Server: Definition and Use

 Note

 If you need a shorter summary of the differences between HTTP, HTTPS and SOCKS without the long-form explanations, open the brief knowledge base.
-For real filtering and working addresses use the proxy catalog.
+For real filtering and working addresses use the proxy list.

 Proxy Servers: Functional Features and Use Cases

-Definition: A proxy server is specialized software that sends network requests on behalf of the client.
-In practice the value of a proxy is not limited to hiding the IP address; it also includes control over routing, geography and connection profile.
+Definition: A proxy server is software that sends network requests on behalf of the client.
+In real use, its value goes beyond hiding the IP address: it also gives control over geography, connection type, and traffic profile.

 Main Reasons to Use Proxies

 Proxies are used for different network tasks.
-The most common motives can be grouped into three categories: protection, marketing research and cost optimization.
+The most common uses fall into three categories: protection, marketing research, and cost savings.

 Protection on the Internet

-2. Preventing password theft on public networks: proxies with encrypted traffic support, such as HTTPS, help protect credentials on public Wi-Fi.
+- Password protection on public networks: proxies with traffic encryption such as HTTPS help keep your logins and passwords safe on open Wi-Fi.

 Marketing / SEO